 We analyse key technical performance areas such as SEO Visibility and Link Authority but also look into the brand’s social presence by scoring their Brand Reach.
 Companies are scored and ranked separately across nine metrics, so those on top in one category may not be there in the next.
 Year on year changes are also reported.

-We’ve analysed data from the entire Florist Retailers industry, but it wouldn’t be feasible to include them all which is why we only include the top performers in the report.
-If you can’t find your brand, get in touch and we’ll get your data to you.
-Similarly, if you want a deeper look into the sector and how it’s changed over the last few years, speak to us about our previous Florist Retailers Market Performance Reports.
+We’ve analysed data from the entire online florist industry, but it wouldn’t be feasible to include them all which is why we only include the top performers in the report.
+If you can’t find your brand, get in touch and we’ll discuss your data with you.
+Similarly, if you want a deeper look into the sector and how it’s changed over the last few years, speak to us about our previous online florist Market Performance Reports.

 This section refers to the high competition and best opportunity keywords we have identified, featured in the report.

 Well done to Waitrose Florist who is ranking in position 1 for the highest competition keyword ‘flowers’.

 Eflorist is ranking in position 1 for the top opportunity keyword ‘flower delivery’.

 There are lots of keywords which focus on weddings and bridal parties.

 A huge well done to Interflora who is ranking in position 1 for the highest competition wedding keyword ‘wedding flowers’.